-- READ AND UNDERSTAND the Safety section at the front of this manual. - Do not use epoxy to secure the sensor head to a PV module. - Before mounting, the installers need to wash their hands and then clean the back of the PV module or other device with ethyl alcohol. - Do not place tape over the sensor moulding; only place tape on the metal disk portion of the sensor. - Prying the sensor head off will likely damage both the sensor and PV module. - Proper strain relief of the cable is required after mounting the sensor to the measurement surface (Mounting/cable strain relief (p.
-13)). - Placement of the cable inside a rugged conduit is advisable for cable runs over 4.5 m (15 ft), especially in locations subject to digging, mowing, traffic, power tools, animals, or lightning strikes.
+- READ AND UNDERSTAND the Safety (p. iii) section at the front of this manual. - Do not use epoxy to secure the sensor head to a PV module. - Before mounting, the installers need to wash their hands and then clean the back of the PV module or other device with ethyl alcohol. - Do not place tape over the sensor moulding; only place tape on the metal disk portion of the sensor. - Prying the sensor head off will likely damage both the sensor and PV module. - Proper strain relief of the cable is required after mounting the sensor to the measurement surface (Mounting/cable strain relief (p.
+8)). - Placement of the cable inside a rugged conduit is advisable for long cable runs, especially in locations subject to digging, mowing, traffic, use of power tools, animals, or lightning strikes.